 Macronutrients and micronutrients are fundamental for your body to conduct several basic functions.

 - Macronutrients provide energy - the chemical bonds involved in fats, proteins and carbohydrates are converted into cellular energy for your body to utilise to carry out biochemical reactions that happen throughout the day and night.

 - Micronutrients aid the production of energy – vitamins are not used as energy, but instead, aid the breaking down and building up of proteins, fats and sugars which are used for energy.
 To facilitate the production of energy, vitamins must convert into coenzymes which are small molecules that join up with enzymes.
 The coenzymes are extremely useful as they remain the same after catalysis meaning they can be reused multiple times.

 - Macro and micronutrients are necessary for body structures – fats, proteins and minerals are used to construct and maintain tissues, organs and other structures such as teeth and bones.

-In order for your body to reap the benefits of macro and micronutrients, your small intestine must be able to absorb the nutrients from the food you are consuming.
+For your body to reap the benefits of macro and micronutrients, your small intestine must be able to absorb the nutrients from the food you are consuming.
 However, the body can encounter a disruption in the digestive system which prevents the absorption of nutrients, also known as malabsorption syndrome.

 What is malabsorption syndrome?

 Normally, when you eat, your small intestine absorbs the nutrient contents of your food and transports it into your bloodstream.
-Your bloodstream will then carry the nutrients such as calcium and protein to your bones, muscles and organs.
-However, in people who have malabsorption syndrome, the small intestine prevents the absorption of nutrients and can often lead to general malnutrition or to symptoms associated with deficiencies in specific nutrients.
+Your bloodstream will then carry nutrients such as calcium and protein to your bones, muscles and organs.
+However, in people who have malabsorption syndrome, the small intestine prevents the absorption of nutrients and can often lead to general malnutrition or symptoms associated with deficiencies in specific nutrients.

 What causes malabsorption syndrome?